budding

 A History of Computational TFT

 The phrase itself is not that old.
-It was first used by Kenneth Iverson in his research work on programming notation throughout the 1950s and '60s..
-His first public paper mentioning it is published by the ACM in .
+It was first used by Kenneth Iverson in his research work on programming notation throughout the 1950s and ‘60s.
+Andy Matuschak and Michael Nielsen, (2019)6ya .
+His first public paper mentioning it is Notation as a Tool for Thought published by the ACM in 197946ya The Association for Computing Machinery; the institutional big wigs of academic computer science .

 Iverson argued that establishing shared notation within a discipline – be it biological, mathematical, or programmatic – can relieve our working memory and compress complex meanings into concise forms.